dbgrandi/robinbook/README.md

 ## Installation

-You can get the built plugin on the [Chrome Web Store](https://chrome.google.com/webstore/detail/robinbook/ocnlinnobdihmdhkigacikkdeebeahji), but it may not be the most recent version.
+You can get the built plugin on the [Chrome Web Store](https://chrome.google.com/webstore/detail/robinbook/ocnlinnobdihmdhkigacikkdeebeahji).

 ## Contributing